jwhiteman/QOTD/README.md

 This is a just-for-fun [Quote of the Day Server](https://en.wikipedia.org/wiki/QOTD), in Ruby.

-There are 6 strategies to choose from, via the config hash:
+There are 6 modes to choose from, via the config hash:
 - evented
 - thread pool
 - prefork